 Without further ado, a simple style guide to what cocktail attire means, what colors are appropriate and what the difference is between cocktail attire and black-tie optional…

 WHAT DOES COCKTAIL ATTIRE MEAN?

 Cocktail attire means any formal dress that’s tea-length and above.
-Just remember that this is a family affair, so you don’t want to go too short or too revealing.
+So just remember that this is a family affair.
+So you don’t want to go too short or too revealing.
 If the ceremony is in a church and you’ve opted for a strapless or spaghetti strap number (anything with a good amount of skin showing), I’d suggest wearing a wrap, stole or jacket for that portion of the evening.

 WHAT COLORS ARE APPROPRIATE?